 App FAQ If the App Problem You Should Is unable to be downloaded or installed.
 You cannot download or install the app.
-Contact Customer Service Team Alarm FAQ If the Alarm Problem You Should Light flashes yellow and Horn sounds three "chirps" every minute.
+Contact Customer Service Team.
+Alarm FAQ I If the Alarm Problem You Should Light flashes yellow and Horn sounds three "chirps" every minute.
 Voice: "Detector error.
 Please see manual or call customer service" every 5 hours.
 Malfunction Signal.
 Device is not working properly and needs to be replaced.
 Units under warranty should be returned to manufacturer for replacement.
 See "Limited Warranty" for details.
 Horn sounds 5 "chirps" every minute.
 End of Life Signal.
 Alarm needs to be replaced.
-Immediately replace and discharge the alarm White LED light turns off.
+Immediately replace and deactivate the alarm.
+White LED light turns off.
 Alarm is running on battery back-up.
 Check all connections or restore power.
 Does not connect to your Wireless / Bluetooth or opportunity missed for pairing.
 Alarm will not pair or you would like to reset the device to clear all settings.
-Press the test button 3 times to reset alarm and try to pair to Wireless and Bluetooth agai "Chirps" once per minute.
-The back-up battery is not activated.
-Ensure the alarm is correctly attached to the mounting bracket.
-Carbon Monoxide Alarm ONLY: CO alarm goes back into alarm 4 minutes after you Silence it.
+Press the test button 5 times to reset alarm and try to pair to Wireless and Bluetooth again.
+Carbon Monoxide Alarm ONLY: CO Alarm goes back into alarm 4 minutes after you Silence it.
 CO levels indicate a potentially dangerous situation.
-If you are feeling symptoms of CO poisoning evacuate your home and call 911 or the Fire Department.
-Refer to "What To Do If the CO Alarm Sounds" on page 18 for details.
-CO alarm sounds frequently even though no high levels of CO are revealed in an investigation.
-The CO alarm may be improperly located.
-Refer to "Where to Install" on page 7 for details.
-Relocate your alarm.
+If you are feeling symptoms of CO poisoning, evacuate your home and call 911 or the Fire Department.
+Refer to "What To Do If the CO Alarm Sounds" on page 17 for details.
+CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
+The CO Alarm may be improperly located.
+Refer to "Where to Install" on page 6 for details.
+Relocate your Alarm.
 If frequent alarms continue, have home rechecked for potential CO problems.
-You may be experiencing an intermittent CO problem.
-Smoke Alarm ONLY: Smoke alarm sounds when no smoke is visible.
+You may be experiencing an intermittent CO problen Smoke Alarm ONLY: Smoke Alarm sounds when no smoke is visible.
 Unwanted alarm may be caused by non- emergency source like cooking smoke.
-Silence alarm on App or using unit button; clean the alarm's cover with a soft, clean clot If frequent unwanted alarms continue, relocat your alarm.
-Alarm may be too close to kitcher cooking appliance, or steamy bathroom.
-NOTE: This alarm contains new Wireless and He omeKit technology that is not wirelessly compatible with previously branded Onelink wireless alarms. stions that cannot be answered by reading this man n at onelinksupport@firstalert.com or 1 (833) ONE-
+Silence alarm on App or using unit button; clean the alarm's cover with a soft, clean cloth.
+If frequent unwanted alarms continue, relocate your alarm.
+Alarm may be too close to kitchen, cooking appliance, or steamy bathroom